yusrialsanaani/Parkinson_Disease_Prediction/README.md

 # Parkinson Disease Prediction
-The goal of this project is to predict the Parkinson's Disease using different machine learning algorithms and then compare thier performance.
+The goal of this project is to predict the Parkinson's Disease using different machine learning algorithms and then compare thier performance using different classification metrics.
 ## Libraries used:
 - NumPy, Panadas, matplptlib, seaborn
 - sklearn